DataWithMowa/Cisco-Data-Analytics-Essentials/Excel_Projects/2.1.5 Lab_Folder/README.md

 * **Part 3:** Working with Cells, Rows, and Columns
 * **Part 4:** Managing Worksheets
 * **Part 5:** Entering Data and Formatting Cells

+You'll find the content of the lab exercise and the excel practice file in the folder.